Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 # HTML Widget
 ![Logo](/images/logo.jpeg)

 HTML Widget allows you to create [Scriptable](https://scriptable.app/) widgets in HTML-like syntax.
-HTML Widget is easy to use and supports most widget features.
+HTML Widget is easy to use and supports all widget features.

 ## The Function